Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Credit counseling.
 Many nonprofit credit counseling agencies offer free or low-cost services to help you develop a budget and a debt repayment plan rather than resorting to a loan.

 • Use a debt repayment strategy.
 To tackle credit card debt on your own, consider an avalanche or snowball repayment method.
-The avalanche strategy involves paying as much as you can on your highest-interest debt first — while paying the minimums on other cards.
+The avalanche strategy involves paying as much as possible on your highest-interest debt first while paying the minimums on other cards.
 The snowball method suggests focusing on your smallest debt first and working your way up.

 • Get a side gig.
 Bring in some extra cash in your free time by picking up a side hustle and using that money to pay off your credit cards.